Experience at Work

 In the Community

-Laura is devoted to a variety of non-profit and pro bono work, including forming and providing legal advice to non-profit corporations and helping organizations obtain and maintain their tax-exempt status.
+Laura is devoted to a variety of non-profit and pro bono work through St. Louis Volunteer Lawyers and Accountants for the Arts and Legal Services of Eastern Missouri, helping non-profit corporations obtain and maintain their tax-exempt status.